-Only provisioned devices with database credentials can pass 802.1x Proxy and Hotspot 2.0 authentication.
+The provisioned devices that have database credentials can execute the 802.1x Proxy and Hotspot 2.0 authentication.

 Step 6: Define Access WLAN

 For open onboarding the administrator needs to configure guest onboarding and access WLAN which is the Hotspot 2.0 WLAN.
 Follow these steps to configure Hotspot 2.0 WLAN authentication.